simonsobs/ocs/docs/user/centralized_management.rst

 (``up``) or not (``down``).
 This column may also show the value ``unstable``, which indicates that an Agent keeps restarting (this usually indicates a code, configuration, or hardware error that is causing the agent to crash shortly after start-up).
+The value may also be ``?``, indicating that the agent is marked to be run through Docker, but no corresponding docker service has been identified.

 For the non-HostManager agents, the ``target`` column shows the state that HostManager will try to achieve for that Agent.
 So if